andrewstucki/libganglion/README.md

 Once you have the library installed run `go get github.com/andrewstucki/libganglion/go` and you should have working go bindings.
 To see the bindings in action run `go build examples/basic.go` after installing the bindings.
 As a shortcut to all of this run `make go-example` and you should have a build binary in `build/go-example`.

+##Rust Wrappers

+Assuming you're using cargo, after installing libganglion, you can build the rust bindings with `cd rust && cargo build`.
+An example of how to use the bindings is found in `basic.rs`.